 The red grape variety comes from Hungary.
-The name literally means "Dohlenentraube", whereby "Dohle" (the black bird) refers to the coloring of the almost black berries.
-Synonyms are Blue Kleinhungar ( Austria ); Magyarka Neagra ( Romania ); Csóka, Csóka Szölö, Fekete Magyarka, Kék Elbai, Rácfekete, Vadfekete ( Hungary ).
-It was often confused with the no longer cultivated variety Cigányszölö (Gypsy grape).
+The name literally means "jackdaw cluster", whereby "jackdaw" (the black bird) refers to the color of the almost black berries.
+Synonyms are: Blue Small Hungar, Small Black, Scherkentrau, Schleentrau, Schwarzer Veltliner ( Austria ); Magyarka Neagra ( Romania ); Aprofekete, Csóeka, Csóka, Csóka Szölö, Csókaszinue Szölö, Fekete Fajos, Fekete Magyarka, Hordokongato, Kék Elbai, Kis Fekete, Madarszölö, Rácfekete, Vadfekete, Zaczi ( Hungary ).
+It was often confused with the no longer cultivated variety Cigányszölö (gypsy grape).
+The parentage is unknown.

-The medium-maturing vine is resistant to Botrytis but vulnerable to both mildews, It produces colorful, spicy, fruity red wines with high alcohol but low acidity, as well as gentle tannins.
+The medium-ripening vine is resistant to Botrytis but vulnerable to both mildews, It produces colorful, spicy, fruity red wines with a high alcohol but low acidity, as well as gentle tannins.
 The variety was once widespread in the Carpathian basin.
-The endangered vine is now grown again by a few producers and is, for example, in the fields Balatonmelléke.
+The vine, which is threatened with extinction, is now being grown again by a few producers and is for example in the fields Balatonmelléke.
 Eger and Villány authorized.
-In 2010, a cultivated area of two hectares was designated (Kym Anderson ).
+In 2010 a cultivated area of two hectares was shown (Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)